 A narrow courtyard is also introduced.
 Lined with timber banisters, it serves to promote better airflow between the two main floors.
 To address the space constraint faced by contractors when loading in large items to the site, the entire shopfront is lined with handsome panelled glass doors that can be folded away.
 Above, more glass panels are installed to allow natural light into the interior.

 The previous mezzanine floor forced a low ceiling height for the ground floor space.
 The architect thought it was unliveable so the decision was made to reduce the mezzanine space, with new louvered windows installed.
 It now acts as an office for the owners and the café area is even more spacious and comfortable.

 In relationship to the café’s branding, the inspiration comes from the peacock.
-Naming the peacock Meenachi, the colourful flightless bird can be seen on every menu and brochure.
+The colourful flightless bird, named Meenachi, can be seen on every menu and brochure.
 The majestic bird in its full plumage serves as an inspiration to the colour palette.

-“I was actually inspired by peacock feathers.
+“I was actually inspired by the peacock feathers.
 The green, gold and pink colours are reminiscent of the glorious British India era,” reveals Kyle.
-Warm, natural textures are also in abundance here; rattan furniture, vintage brass handles, potted palms – these are beautifully juxtaposed with sleek countertops, minimalist-looking light fixtures and clean lines of the overall interior.
+Warm, natural textures are also in abundance here.
+Rattan furniture, vintage brass handles, potted palms are beautifully juxtaposed with sleek countertops, minimalist-looking light fixtures and clean lines of the overall interior.
 On the main street, Hoppers stands out.
-Its historic façade of decorative columns, arches and trim mouldings is rightfully given a fresh coat of white paint and right above it – in the brightest blue ever – the large lettering of H-O-P-P-E-R-S. Simple, unassuming yet undeniably eye-catching.
+Its historic façade of decorative columns, arches and trim mouldings is rightfully given a fresh coat of white paint and right above it, in the brightest blue ever, the large lettering of H-O-P-P-E-R-S. Simple, unassuming, yet undeniably eye-catching.

 A print version of this article was originally published in d+a issue 98.